Exontime/bee-keeping-project/README.md

                 2 Everything BIG because the users are old and needs glasses (unofficial request, check photos for anything unflattering)

+So this page is going to start life as a little noticeboard page.
+Hopefully we can combine information and expand the education section.

+Honestly.
+I have been dying with the cold.
+I was told if I submit anything at all, by the 20th of Jan.
+I can update it and change my grade.
+Also I am finding that the /* adfads */ note feature in github not working.
+When I use it, the writing appears as text.

 ## code from previous projects.
 I have used code from previous projects in the style.css. it is the modifications to the nav. colors and orientation has been changed to show I understand how the code works.